Bully Beatdown

-Bully Beatdown is an American reality television series created by Mark Burnett which aired on MTV.
+Bully Beatdown is an American reality television series created by Mark Burnett that aired on MTV.
 In each episode, show host Jason "Mayhem" Miller challenged bullies to fight against a professional mixed martial artist for a chance to win $10,000.
 The money they would receive depended on their performance against their opponent, with any money they didn't win going to the bully's victims.
 If the bully managed to submit or knock out the martial artist at any time, they won a $5000 bonus.

 Format

 Episodes in the first season featured four segments.
 The first segment involved Mayhem revealing a video featuring the victims describing their bullying situation and asking for help.
 This was followed by the host meeting with the victims in person and briefly discussing their problems.
 Mayhem and the victims would then confront the bully, and Mayhem would offer the bully $10,000 to fight a professional MMA fighter.
 In all of the episodes that aired, the bully accepted.

 The next segment consisted of Mayhem bringing the bully into his gym to see how the bully fights in order to help him determine whom to put in the cage against him.
 During this segment, Mayhem introduced the bullies to their corner man, and would usually briefly discuss the fight with them.
 The segment would end with the victims meeting the fighter who would be challenging their bully, and the audience would be shown clips of the bully preparing in the locker room.
 The third segment would begin with Mayhem standing in the ring with the victims, introducing them to the crowd.
 After a brief introduction, the bully would be brought out to boos from the crowd.
 Mayhem would then let the bullies and victims have a few last words before bringing out the fighter.

 Once the professional fighter had entered the cage, the audience would be shown a short segment explaining the rules.
 Finally, long-time professional referee "Big" John McCarthy would begin the first round.
 Round 1 was a 3-minute grappling-only round.
 The bully would begin the round with $5,000, and would loses $1,000 every time they were forced to tap out (with the lost money going to the victims).